Refurbishing the Wavetek SAM for 88–108 MHz

 This shows a ceramic filter in its socket.
 The IF-gain pot is at the lower right.
 The slide switch breaks the IF AGC loop for testing, substituting a fixed AGC voltage determined by the pot above it.
 I have yet to find a need for this feature.

-This is the spectrum analyzer display of the FM broadcast band using the original 280-kHz filter.
+This is the spectrum analyzer display of the FM broadcast band using the original 280 kHz filter.

-This is the response using the 110-kHz filter.
+This is the response using the 110 kHz filter.

-The battery pack consists of twelve sub-C NiCd cells of unmarked capacity.
+The battery pack consists of 12 sub-C NiCd cells of unmarked capacity.
 The charging current is about 170 mA for a partially charged battery, dropping to about 155 mA at full charge.
 The circuitry draws a nearly constant 160 mA; the light adds 20 mA.
-The manual specifies an 8-hour operating time, which suggests a battery capacity of about 1300 mAH.
+The manual specifies an 8-hour operating time, which suggests an effective battery capacity of about 1300 mAH.
 Charging the battery with the unit on results in a net inflow or outflow of a few milliamperes, depending on battery charge.

 The battery recharge point on the meter originally corresponded to 12.9 V (1.075 V/cell).
 I found that the regulated voltage (11.93 V in my unit) did not drop until the input voltage had fallen to 12.1 V. To make this the indicated recharge point, I installed a 360kΩ resistor across the 24.9kΩ 1% meter resistor.
 1.0 V/cell is the typical cutoff voltage recommended by NiMH battery manufacturers so this worked out nicely.
 In another SAM the original recharge point was 12.7 V and dropout occurred at 12.3 V. 680kΩ was required across the meter resistor, which in this unit was a series combination of 5% resistors.